 Future Impact on Disneyland Paris

-Recently Disney announced it’s taking a 6$ billion debt offering which it needs to pay part of their current debt.
+Recently Disney announced multiple debt offerings in the billions of dollars which it needs to pay part of their current debt.
 Financially Disney still looks good in the long-term, but it’s not an ideal situation in the short-term.

 What do these financial losses mean and what kind of future impact with this have on the Disneyland Paris Resort as a whole?